-What are the benefits?
+What are the specific benefits?

-- Increase and maintain your stamina
+- · Increase and maintain your stamina

 - Increase and maintain your muscle strength and joint suppleness

 - Improve your co-ordination and balance

 - Improve your confidence and well being

 - May help you to maintain a healthy body weight and shape.

-When is it safe to start?
+When could I start?

 This will depend on your own circumstances and specific cardiac condition.
-It is recommended you have an assessment with a cardiac exercise professional who will provide advice and guidance.
+It is recommended you have an assessment with a cardiac rehabilitation (CR) exercise professional who will provide advice and guidance.